Skip to Content

 Salmon Curry in a Hurry

-You don’t have to spend much time perusing my site before you trip over an Indian inspired curry and this delicious salmon and yoghurt number is the latest.
+You don't have to spend much time perusing my site before you trip over an Indian inspired curry, and this delicious salmon and yoghurt number is the latest.

 Indian flavours are often typified as big, bold and heavily spiced.
 You may not think that aligns well with delicate fish.

-But that is not the case, with appropriate spicing Indian-inspired fish dishes are things of great beauty!
+But that is not the case; with appropriate spicing, Indian-inspired fish dishes are things of great beauty!

-This recipe crisps up the skin of salmon fillets in a little mustard oil.
-Then a yoghurt-based curry sauce is made in which the salmon is “poached” to perfection.
+This recipe crisps up the skin of salmon fillets in a little oil.
+Then a yoghurt-based curry sauce is made in which the salmon is "poached" to perfection.

 Flavour-wise, we of course have a little chilli and garlic as well as lots of lovely curry leaves.